The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: The emergence of mathematical statistics in France

 \begin{quote}

 Other first-rank scientists have let us hope they will participate.
-Thanks to them, the Henri Poincar\'e Institute will really be international, not only by the students who will attend its teaching, but also by the professors who will give talks and lectures there.
-It will not only contribute to the progress of science, but also will act as a bridge between peoples by letting scientists from every country to collaborate, meet and better understand each other\footnote{D'autres savants de premier ordre ont laiss\'e esp\'erer leur concours.
-Grâce \`a eux, lInstitut Henri Poincar\'e sera c\'eritablment international, non seulement par les \'el\`eves qui suivront son enseignement mais aussi par les professeurs qui y donneront des cours et conf\'erences.
+Thanks to them, the Institut Henri Poincar\'e will really be international, not only by virtue of the students who will attend its lectures, but also because of the professors who will give talks and lectures there.
+It will not only contribute to the progress of science, but also will act as a bridge between peoples by letting scientists from every country collaborate, meet and better understand each other\footnote{D'autres savants de premier ordre ont laiss\'e esp\'erer leur concours.
+Gr\^ace \`a eux, l'Institut Henri Poincar\'e sera c\'eritablment international, non seulement par les \'el\`eves qui suivront son enseignement mais aussi par les professeurs qui y donneront des cours et conf\'erences.
 Il ne contribuera pas seulement au prog\`es de la science, mais au rapprochement des peuples en permettant \`a des savants de tous les pays de collaborer, de se connaitre eet de mieux se comprendre.}. \end{quote}

 The opening of the IHP allowed Borel to create some new courses in Paris.
-Borel's lectures on probabilities (entitled \textit{Probability theory and its application}) were professed at the IHP.
+Borel's lectures on probability (entitled \textit{Probability theory and its application}) were given at the IHP.
 Other lectures on the subject were given by Maurice Fr\'echet whom Borel had managed to call from Strasbourg as a professor {\it without chair} (`sans chaire') at the Sorbonne, with the obvious objective of being in charge of probabilities in the new Institute.
 The lectures Fr\'echet gave were entitled \textit{The law of large numbers} and \textit{The theory of integral equations}.
 As was said in Borel's inaugural speech, foreign lecturers were invited every year as well to give talks about their field of interest and investigation.